What are we looking for in your submissions?

 No more than 700 words for a picture book aimed at 3 years plus.
 (Between 350-700 words is ideal.)

-Plan for an average of around 30 words per page as a rough guide (number of words per page can vary — variety is good).
-If you are regularly exceeding 30 words per page then your script may start to feel too long for the picture book form.
+Plan for an average of around 30 words per page as a very rough guide (no. of words per page can vary — variety is good).
+If you are regularly exceeding 30 words per page then your script may start to feel too long for the picture book format.
 Do this page-planning in your head or perhaps use a 12-page-spread planner.
 You do not need to add page breaks into your actual manuscript.
 (See our Five-Day Formatting Fix videos for more info.)

 Why does the Jericho Prize have a Black focus?